Augustan Age: The Legacy of a Great Era

 Art

 From the novel, he moved on to writing essays, a generalised type of ideas par excellence and gave modern classical literature a critique of customs and traditions, stressing the importance of education, the role of women and the pleasures of life.
 In Spain, the Benedictine monk (the monk who teaches businessmen the art of a happy life), Benito Jerónimo Viejo, Casper Melchor de Khovianos and Jose Cadalso emerged.
-He highlighted the importance of myth, novel and poetry, which are usually represented by animals, as it presents moral teachings.
+He highlighted the importance of myth, novel and poetry, which animals usually represent, as they present moral teachings.

 Criticism